bioinformatics-ua/SecureFASTA/README.md

 The script has 2 commands: `encrypt` or `decrypt` which are self explanatory

+### Keys

+- The tool will need RSA keys in PEM format

 ### Flags available

 - `input-file`: The file to be encrypted or decrypted